LiuElvin/eBay_ML_Challenge/README.md

   7. Experiment logging is performed using Weights & Biases (wandb).

-# Miscellaneous Information

-1. Named entity recognition (NER) is a fundamental task in Natural Language Processing (NLP) and one of the first stages in many language understanding tasks.
-It has drawn research attention for a few decades, and its importance has been well recognized in both academia and industry.

-3. The extracted entities are also called aspects, and an aspect consists of the aspect name (“Brand name” for the first aspect in the last example above) and the aspect value (“NYX” for the same aspect in the same example above).
-The objective of this challenge then is to extract and label the aspects in the dataset of item titles listed on eBay.
-Not all titles have all aspects, and figuring out which aspect is present for a given title is part of the challenge.

 # Dataset

 - Reflecting eBay’s international character, the data is from a non-English site.